A Gift of

-This year, funds raised through the University Hospital Foundation’s Festival of Trees will support the Phase 2 expansion of West Edmonton Kidney Care, a University of Alberta Hospital community facility, to move the home hemo and peritoneal dialysis training and education programs into the centre.
+In 2021, funds raised through the University Hospital Foundation’s Festival of Trees will support the Phase 2 expansion of West Edmonton Kidney Care, a University of Alberta Hospital community facility, to move the home hemo and peritoneal dialysis training and education programs into the centre.
 All dialysis options will be located under one roof, creating a comprehensive dialysis centre that will focus on patient comfort, wellness, and the delivery of excellence and innovation in kidney care.

 Safe at Home